ucla-vision/xivo/README.md

 ![Demo](misc/demo_ucla_e6.gif)

-*Demo video in Boelter Hall at UCLA.* System runs in real-time on data captured by a RealSense i435D sensor.
+*Demo video taken in Boelter Hall at UCLA.* System runs in real-time on data captured by a RealSense i435D sensor.
 More videos and demos availabe at the [demo page](demo.md).

 ## Overview